danielna/danielna.github.com/_posts/2017-09-14-creating-an-accessibility-engineering-practice.md

 The later in the product development lifecycle accessibility concerns are surfaced the harder fixing them becomes.
 It's definitely more expensive and sometimes impossible.
 The worst case scenario for any team is to spend months designing, coding and validating a product design only to find that it's a fundamentally broken experience for AT users.
 If you can equip your designers to know what considerations to keep in mind before coding even begins -- keyboard accessibility, color contrast, hover and focus states, etc. -- it will go a long way towards stopping accessibility problems before they start.

 ## Quick wins / where to start
 As I said before, approaching accessibility can seem like an insurmountable, intractable problem.
-I know how it feels to not know where to start.
+Before we hired Cameron (the SME), Kristyn and I weren't sure which paths to pursue.
+The problem space felt very unbounded, so I know how it feels to not know where to start.

+*Side note: if you can hire a senior-level IC with deep accessibility domain expertise I strongly encourage you to do so.
+It's great to have strategic direction validated by experience.*

 Instead of jumping straight into automated solutions or even manual accessibility review, I suggest first familiarizing yourself with WCAG 2.0, getting plugged into a local #a11y community, and implementing a few quick wins on your product to (1) surface accessibility to the rest of your organization and (2) have immediate impact on visitors to your website who use AT.